nus-cs2113-AY2324S2/tp/docs/UserGuide.md

 ```

 ### - View details of a student `view`
+Views a student details.
+Allows the user to do view <student> or just view.

+Example:
+view wario

+Student details:
+Name: wario
+Phone Number: 12345678
+Gender: male
+Last Payment Date: 12/12/2023
+Remarks: Unknown
+Subject: subject
+Current marks out of 100: 100.0
+Classes Attended: 1

 ### - Edit details of a student `edit`

 ### - Delete a student from the working list `delete`
+Deletes the student from the list.
+Allows the user to do delete <student> or just delete.

+Example:
+delete

+Enter student name:
+wario
+Student removed successfully!

 ## FAQ